edalamay/edalamay.github.io/readme.md

 # Commit - A Wow Raiding Guild Website

 Wanted to play with some new JS ideas and concepts, and figured making a website for a WoW raiding guild I'm a part of was a fun place to start.
 Created some simple branding, and then set up this site.
-Site includes API's from Twitch & Raider.io.
+Site includes API's from Twitch, Raider.io, and Warcraft Logs.

 ## Installation